 There is one more option that’s worth exploring.
 Most pharmaceutical companies have patient assistance programs that provide aide to patients that need their medications but can’t afford to pay the retail price.
 You can Google patient assistance program (PAP) and the name of your medications (e.g., “abilify patient assistance program”) to find the program information page.
 Another good resource is www.needymeds.org.

-In conclusion, it is important that you ask yourself these questions now, before the next Open Enrollment Period, when you have the opportunity to make any needed changes.
+In conclusion, it is important that you ask yourself these questions now, before the next In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
+Health plan enrollment is ordinarily subject to restrictions....
+Period, when you have the opportunity to make any needed changes.